-The One in Three website (oneinthree.com.au) opens with a startling image of a man with battered nose and a shocking shiner plus the slogan "It's amazing what my wife can do with a frypan."
-That certainly makes the point but the strength of this site is the solid statistical analysis - over twenty pages dissecting misleading statistics aired over Australia's media.

-Here's one example from ABC's Radio National: "A recent survey in Victoria found family violence is the leading cause of death and ill health in women of child bearing age."
-Andresen draws on Australian Institute of Health and Welfare (AIHW) data to show the top five causes of death, disability and illness combined for Australian women aged 15-44 years are anxiety and depression, migraine, type 2 diabetes, asthma and schizophrenia.
+The One in Three website (oneinthree.com.au) opens with a startling image of a man with battered nose and a shocking shiner plus the slogan, "It's amazing what my wife can do with a frypan."
+That certainly makes the point but the strength of this site is the solid statistical analysis - more than 20 pages dissecting misleading statistics aired over Australia's media.
+Here's one example from ABC's Radio National: "A recent survey in Victoria found family violence is the leading cause of death and ill health in women of childbearing age."
+Andresen draws on Australian Institute of Health and Welfare data to show the top five causes of death, disability and illness combined for Australian women aged 15 to 44 are anxiety and depression, migraine, type 2 diabetes, asthma and schizophrenia.
 "Violence doesn't make the list," he concludes.

-The same nonsense about DV being the leading cause of death in young women also appeared on Sky News last year, spurring psychologist Claire Lehmann into doing her own analysis which she published in her blog ( http://bit.ly/1Km1xEg) on White Ribbon Day.
-Lehmann made it very clear she supports the important work of the campaign but "what I do not support, however, are dodgy statistics and false claims which belittle this good cause," she writes.
+The same nonsense about domestic violence being the leading cause of death in young women also appeared on Sky News last year, spurring psychologist Claire Lehmann to do her own analysis, which she published in her blog (http://bit.ly/1KmlxEg) on White Ribbon Day.
+Lehmann made it clear she supports the important work of the campaign but, she writes, "what I do not support, however, are dodgy statistics and false claims which belittle this good cause"

-In great detail she demonstrates how the dodgy statistics stem from misleading analysis of a VicHealth report and presents all the solid Australian data from the Australian Bureau of Statistics and AIHW showing the claim is just totally absurd.
+In great detail she demonstrates how the dodgy statistics stem from misleading analysis of a VicHealth report and presents all the Australian data from the ABS and AIHW showing the claim is totally absurd.
 Yet the ABC, presented with all the data, still concluded the claim was accurate.

-One of the major tactics used by DV campaigners is to only highlight men's violence and leave out any statistics relating to women.
-"A quarter of Australian children had witnessed violence against their mother," thundered SA Victims of Crime Commissioner Michael
+One of the tactics used by domestic violence campaigners is to highlight only men's violence and leave out any statistics relating to

+"A quarter of Australian children had witnessed violence against their mother," South Australia's Victims of Crime commissioner Michael O'Connell thundered in August 2010.

-O'Connell in August 2010.
-This statistic came from a Young People and Domestic Violence study which showed almost an identical proportion of young people was aware of domestic violence against their fathers or stepfathers.
-Yet this barely got any mention in the media coverage.
+This statistic came from a Young People and Domestic Violence study that showed almost an identical proportion of young people was aware of domestic violence against their fathers or stepfathers.
+Yet this barely got any mention in the media coverage

-Whenever statistics are mentioned publicly that reveal the true picture of women's participation in family violence, they are dismissed with the DV lobby claiming they are based upon flawed methodology or are taken out of context.
-But as Greg Andresen points out, "We use the best available quantitative data - ABS surveys, AIC homicide stats, police crime data, hospital injury databases - all of which show that a third of victims of family violence are male.
-"The same data sources are cited by major domestic violence organisations but they deliberately minimise any data relating to male victims."
+Whenever statistics are mentioned publicly that reveal the true picture of women's participation in family violence, they are dismissed with the domestic violence lobby claiming they are based on flawed methodology or are taken out of context.

+But as Andresen says: "We use $the \, best \, available \, quantitative \, data$ - ABS surveys, AIC (Australian Institute of Criminology) homicide stats, police crime data, hospital injury databases - all of which show that a third of victims of family violence are male.
+The same data sources are cited by the main domestic violence organisations but they deliberately minimise any data relating to male victims.'
-A recent episode of the ABC's satirical comedy Utopia showed public servants who run the "Nation Building Authority" all in a twit working out how to knock back a Freedom of Information request.
-It made for great comedy watching the twists and turns of the bureaucrats seeking to refuse the request, assuming it was better to block it "just to be on the safe side."

-Pretty funny considering this fictional FOI request turned out to relate to a harmless, long-finished multi-story carpark.
-The bureaucrats must run around like headless chooks when they receive the regular FOI requests sent to all government bodies regarding the long-term cover up of gender of child abuse perpetrators.
+A recent episode of the ABC's satirical comedy Utopia showed public servants who ran the Nation Building Authority all in a twit working out how to knock back a Freedom of Information request.
+It made for great comedy watching the twists and turns of the bureaucrats seeking to refuse the request, assuming it was better to block it "just to be on the safe side".
+Pretty funny considering this fictional FoI request turned out to relate to a harmless, long-finished multi-storey carpark.
+The bureaucrats must run around like headless chooks when they receive the regular FoI requests sent to all government bodies regarding the long-term cover-up of the gender of child abuse perpetrators.

-The bureaucrats must run around like headless chooks when they receive the regular FOI requests sent to all government bodies regarding the long-term cover up of gender of child abuse perpetrators.
+Imagine the scene at the AIHW when they received FOI requests relating to a long-term cover up regarding the gender of child abuse perpetrators.